Bude Castle Heritage Centre Museum

 There are exhibits on the local landscape and coastal geography.
 Visitors can learn how the canal came to Bude and how Bude created a thriving industry transporting beach sand to inland areas of Cornwall for use as fertiliser.

 The Shipwreck display includes the story of Bude's most famous wreck the Bencoolen, which ran aground on Summerleaze Beach in 1862, within sight of the castle itself.
-An interactive display lets visitors try to navigate their way along the treacherous north Cornwall coast as pilot of an imaginary ship.
+An interactive display lets visitors try to navigate their way along the treacherous north Cornwall coast as the pilot of an imaginary ship.

 There are exhibits of shipbuilding tools and navigation equipment used by local ships.
 Follow the story of Bude's lifeboat station from its founding in 1837, with the first lifeboat purchased by King William IV.